Compare

 PhoneFarmBox sells the physical hardware for phone farms.
 ShadowPhone is the automation software that makes phone farms intelligent.
 They solve different problems, and understanding the distinction matters before you invest.

 ShadowPhone is automation software, not hardware.
-It provides the server-side intelligence layer that orchestrates what your phone farm actually does: scheduling Instagram actions, managing account isolation through GrapheneOS multi-profile sandboxing, running 57+ automation modules, generating AI content via RunningHub, and coordinating workflows across devices through a Brain/Executor architecture.
+It provides the server-side intelligence layer that orchestrates what your phone farm actually does: scheduling Instagram actions, managing account isolation through GrapheneOS multi-profile sandboxing, running registered workflow modules, generating AI content via RunningHub, and coordinating workflows across devices through a Brain/Executor architecture.
 Pricing runs $97-$497/mo depending on scale.

 These products occupy different layers of the phone farm stack.
 PhoneFarmBox is infrastructure.
 ShadowPhone is the operating system for that infrastructure.
 This page explains how they relate and why most serious operators need both a hardware solution and a software solution.